Rajeswararao89/resume-screener-nlp/README.md

-# Ì∑† Resume Screener using NLP & Streamlit
+# Resume Screener using NLP & Streamlit

 An AI-powered web application that analyzes resume PDFs and matches them to job descriptions using Natural Language Processing (NLP).
 It extracts relevant keywords, computes a match score using TF-IDF and cosine similarity, and displays results interactively via a Streamlit web interface.

 ---

-## Ì∫Ä Features
+## Features

-- Ì≥Ñ Upload a PDF resume and compare it against any job description
+-  Upload a PDF resume and compare it against any job description
-- Ì∑† Uses spaCy NLP pipeline for keyword extraction
+-  Uses spaCy NLP pipeline for keyword extraction
-- Ì≥ä Computes match score using TF-IDF & cosine similarity
+-  Computes match score using TF-IDF & cosine similarity
-- Ì¥ç Highlights top keywords from both resume and job description
+-  Highlights top keywords from both resume and job description
-- Ì∂•Ô∏è Interactive, browser-based UI with Streamlit
+-  Interactive, browser-based UI with Streamlit

 ---

-## Ì≥Å Project Structure
+## Project Structure

 resume-screener/
 ‚îú‚îÄ‚îÄ app.py # Streamlit web app